Document Fraud: How to Detect, Prevent & Protect Your Organisation

 • Finance: False credentials for advisors, forged compliance training certificates

-• Healthcare: Fraudulent medical licenses, fake continuing education records
+• Healthcare: Fraudulent medical licences, fake continuing education records

 • Legal services: Forged bar certifications, fabricated qualifications

 Compliance fraud undermines regulatory frameworks designed to protect the public.
-Organizations must verify credentials independently — not simply accept documents at face value.
+Organisations must verify credentials independently - not simply accept documents at face value.

 Counterfeit certificates of authenticity pose a unique challenge for luxury goods, collectibles, and high-value products.
 Fraudsters create sophisticated forgeries to: